 EMERGENCY VEHICLE REMOVAL

-Any student, faculty, staff member, or any other person leaving campus for an extended period of time (i.e. a sports team trip, a family emergency, winter recess, a long weekend, vacation, etc.) who intends to leave their vehicle on campus should be aware of our emergency vehicle removal procedures.
+Any student, faculty or staff member, or any other person leaving campus for an extended period of time (i.e. A sports team trip, a family emergency, winter recess, a long weekend, vacation, etc.) who intends to leave their vehicle on campus should be aware of our emergency vehicle removal procedures.
 These procedures dictate that at times we must clear certain areas, such as but not limited to parking lots and roadways.
 Abandoned vehicles, vehicles left behind by those leaving campus, disabled vehicles and even legally parked vehicles may need to be removed under circumstances beyond our control.
 Snow removal, construction needs, parking lot closures, repair problems and emergencies will dictate the removal of these vehicles.
-In all instances an attempt to notify vehicle owners will be made by on-campus means.
+In all instances an attempt to notify vehicle owners will be made by on- campus means.
 This may include e-mail, public announcements, flyers and telephone messages when practical.
-When leaving campus, vehicles left behind must be moved to the "Long Term Parking Area, Lot X" which is located on the outside basketball courts to the rear of the MAC.
-The new "Long Term Parking Area" should be accessed by driving through Parking Lot "V" on the south side of the MAC and continuing to the rear of the building and then driving north toward the outside basketball courts.
-When parking in "Long Term Parking Area" vehicles should be backed into parking spaces so that the rear of the vehicle being operated is either facing the building (MAC) or the tennis courts.
-This manner of parking your vehicles will facilitate exiting the area upon your return to campus.
+When leaving campus, vehicles left behind must be moved to the "Long Term Parking Area, Lot “U" which is located on the east side of Turchi Road.
 Vehicles left in other lots WILL BE TOWED when necessary to remove snow, with the person responsible for the vehicle being billed for the tow charges.
 At no time can anyone leave their vehicle parked on campus for the entire summer.
 If you are not enrolled in summer courses then your vehicle must be removed at the end of the academic year.
 If you are enrolled in courses or employed by the college, then you may have a vehicle on campus during those times.
 The towing of vehicles for these emergencies is infrequent but all persons should be aware that these situations could occur.
-The college accepts no responsibility for fees charged by towing companies for vehicle removal.
-All vehicles parked on campus are parked at the owner or operator's risk.
+The College accepts no responsibility for fees charged by towing companies for vehicle removal.
+All vehicles parked on campus are parked at the owner/ operators risk.